OceanographyforEveryone/OpenCTD/README.md

 *Back view of the same DIY pressure module.*

-Hookup wires for the pressure sensor should be about 5cm longer than the length of pipe used for the house (we recommend 30cm).
+Hookup wires for the pressure sensor should be about 5 cm longer than the length of pipe used for the house (we recommend a total length of 30 cm).

 #### 5.3 Temperature Sensors